8AGaming/task2-docker/commands.md

 docker run -it --name nodecontainer -v ./src:/usr/src/app -p 3001:8080 nodeimage sh

+# If it's failed and you want to remove your image:

 docker rmi {YOUR IMAGE NAME}

 # If it's failed and you want to remove your container: